 Adding URL redirect host records

-A Uniform Resource Locator (URL) redirect and URL forward is a set of hostname records that sends your domain viewers to another URL.
+A URL redirect (URL forward) is a set of hostname records that sends your domain's viewers to another URL.
 You can forward your domain to most sites that are active and online.
-We do not support SSL for URL-redirected domains, each site is responsible for its own SSL status.
+Enom does not support SSL for URL-redirected domains; each site is responsible for its own SSL status.

-- Locate the domain you want to manage by clicking Domains followed by My Domains.
+- Locate the domain you want to manage by clicking Domains, then My Domains.

-- Search for the domain or choose from the list.
+- Search for the domain or choose it from the list.

-Create three records as seen in the image, replacing example.com with the desired redirection, and press Save.
+- Create three records as shown in the image, replacing example.com with the desired redirection, and click Save.

 Adding URL frame host records

-The difference between a URL Redirect and a URL Frame is when you visit an address using a URL Frame within a web browser it will keep the URL of your domain in the browser's address bar.
-While a URL Redirect will display the destination site in the web browser's address bar.
+The difference between a URL redirect and a URL frame is that when you visit an address using a URL frame in a web browser, it keeps the URL of your domain in the browser's address bar, while a URL redirect displays the destination site in the address bar.

-Note: Please keep in mind that some sites like Facebook do not allow URL framing regardless of DNS setup.
+Note: Some sites, such as Facebook, do not allow URL framing regardless of DNS setup.

-- Locate the domain you want to manage by clicking Domains followed by My Domains.
+- Locate the domain you want to manage by clicking Domains, then My Domains.

-- Search for the domain or choose from the list.
+- Search for the domain or choose it from the list.

-Create three records as seen in the image, replacing example.com with the desired redirection, and press Save.
+- Create three records as shown in the image, replacing example.com with the desired redirection, and click Save.

-To set up a sub-domain like shop.example.com, you will need to have the IP it will redirect to and set it up in your host records.
+To set up a subdomain such as shop.example.com, you need the IP address it will resolve to and must set it up in your host records.

-Note: The domain name should never be put under the hostname section.
+Note: The domain name should never be entered in the hostname section.

-- Locate the domain you want to manage by clicking Domains followed by My domains.
+- Locate the domain you want to manage by clicking Domains, then My domains.

 - Add the hostname for the subdomain.